outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/JobDirectors.md

 let jobDirector = try JobDirector(id: jobDirectorID, location: jobStoreLocation, mode: .assistant("Assistant1"))
 ```

-At this point the principal and the assistant will work together and any jobs that fail to complete in the assistant
+At this point the principal and the assistant will work together and any Jobs that fail to complete in the assistant
-will be completed by the principal directory **automatically**.
+will be completed by the principal Directory **automatically**.
 Additionally, the assistant can choose to transfer
-jobs to the principal explicitly.
+Jobs to the principal explicitly.

 ## Job Transfers

-Jobs transfer are uni-directional, they only transfer from assistant directors to the principal director; they never
+Jobs transfer are uni-directional, they only transfer from assistant Directors to the principal Director; they never
 transfer from a principal to an assistant.

-Principal directors automatically transfer jobs from assistants when the assistant is stopped or its processes exits.
+Principal Directors automatically transfer Jobs from assistants when the assistant is stopped or its processes exits.
-The is a failsafe to ensure long running jobs in assistants are always processed to completion.
+The is a failsafe to ensure long running Jobs in assistants are always processed to completion.
 There is nothing
-special required to enable automatic transfers except to start the principal director on process startup.
+special required to enable automatic transfers except to start the principal Director on process startup.

-### Explicit job transfers
+### Explicit Job transfers

-Additionally, jobs can be explicitly transfered to the principal director by the assistant a job is executing in.
+Additionally, Jobs can be explicitly transferred to the principal Director by the assistant a Job is executing in.
 This
-supports scenarios like starting jobs that include background `URLSession` transfers in an assistant and completing
+supports scenarios like starting Jobs that include background `URLSession` transfers in an assistant and completing
-the job in the principal director, reusing the same job definitions throughout.
+the Job in the principal Director, reusing the same Job definitions throughout.

-To explicily transfer a job, the **job** itself must call ``JobDirector/transferToPrincipal()``.
-If the job is
+To explicitly transfer a Job, the **Job** itself must call ``JobDirector/transferToPrincipal()``.
+If the Job is
-currently being executed by an assistant director, it will be transfered to the principal director.
+currently being executed by an assistant Director, it will be transferred to the principal Director.

-The following example shows an explicit transfer to the principal director after starting a file download.
+The following example shows an explicit transfer to the principal Director after starting a file download.

 ```swift
 struct ExampleJob: SubmittableJob, Codable {